 What if my child doesn't seem to want to learn a second language?

-We also know that children are easily persuaded when the learning experience is unforgettable, meets them where they "are" developmentally, and provides them with a feeling of personal accomplishment.
+We know that children are easily persuaded when the learning experience is unforgettable, meets them where they "are" developmentally, and provides them with a feeling of personal accomplishment.
 As with all of our learning experiences, we focus on the individual child's developmental needs first and create provocations and experiences to help promote the acquisition of the second language in tandem.

-We also know that children are easily persuaded when the learning experience is unforgettable, meets them where they "are" developmentally, and provides them with a feeling of personal accomplishment.
+We know that children are easily persuaded when the learning experience is unforgettable, meets them where they "are" developmentally, and provides them with a feeling of personal accomplishment.
 As with all of our learning experiences, we focus on the individual child's developmental needs first and create provocations and experiences to help promote the acquisition of the second language in tandem.